jolegrand10/mongonode/README.md

 - CRUD requests on a local instance of MongodDB

 - Use of the API in HTML pages

+## How to ?

+On an Ubuntu 24.04 machine, collect `install.sh`.
+Make it executable with`:

+`$ chmod + x install.sh`.

+Then run install.sh with:

+`$ ./install.sh`

+Check that the mongonode folder now exists and run

+`$ node mongonode/server.js`

+Then, try, the curl commands below.

+ First add a contact; then, checkout the existing contacts.
 ## Pre-requisites
 - mongodb
 - node.js